ninnakin/RegressionModels/Course_project.md

 # Factors impacting miles per gallon - a regression analysis
-## Context

-You work for Motor Trend, a magazine about the automobile industry.
-Looking at a data set of a collection of cars, they are interested in exploring the relationship between a set of variables and miles per gallon (MPG) (outcome).
-They are particularly interested in the following two questions:

-"Is an automatic or manual transmission better for MPG" "Quantify the MPG difference between automatic and manual transmissions"

-### Question

-Take the mtcars data set and write up an analysis to answer their question using regression models and exploratory data analyses.

-### Points to be evaluated

-- Did the student interpret the coefficients correctly?
-- Did the student fit multiple models and detail their strategy for model selection?
-- Did the student answer the questions of interest or detail why the question(s) is (are) not answerable?
-- Did the student do a residual plot and some diagnostics?
-- Did the student quantify the uncertainty in their conclusions and/or perform an inference correctly?

 ## Executive summary

 Though there is a difference in fuel consumption between automatic cars, this difference is explained by automatic cars being heavier than manual cars.
 The impact of the type of transmission for cars of the same weight is neglible for the analysed cars.
 If one wants to maximize miles per gallon focus should be layed on decreasing the weight of the car.